Manicure for the Middle Ground

 This could be the end of this post.
 I could let those photos stand as testimony to a life now crowded and full.
 But whereas my twenties were filled with one extreme, my forties are rife with the other.
 I somehow catapulted right over any middle ground.

 At the end of the day it is not a nice dinner out with my husband that I crave – my god the idea alone absolutely exhausts me – no, instead I want a bath in a sensory deprivation chamber.
-I do not long to take a class or go out with the girls or join an evening photography group – actually I would love to do all those things, primarily something with my husband – while my kids are awake and in a loved one’s care.
-But as things stand, come 8pm, I vant to be alone.
+I do not long to take a class or go out with the girls or join an evening photography group – actually I would love to do all those things – while my kids are awake and in a loved one’s care.
+But as things stand, come 8pm, I want to be alone.

-Now I am never alone and not in that the kids-are-always-with-me-when-I-pee-isn’t-parenthood-hilarious way, though true as well.
-My kids are with me, or more appropriately, on me.
-Someone has been on me all day and most of the nights for more than five years.
-Stay-at-home-mothering, baby-wearing, bed-sharing, exclusively-breastfeeding, self-weaning, night-waking, attaching.
-My in-laws visited last week and I ate breakfast on the playroom floor because that’s where I eat, that’s the only place I sit and have both hands free for a minute.
-Awkward to say the least but my nephews are 19 months apart; I figured if anyone understood my family would.
-Where ever I am my kids need to be so I make it work on their terms.
+My in-laws visited last week and while they were here I ate my meals on the playroom floor, unapologeticaly, because that’s where I eat, that’s the only place I can sit and have both hands free for a minute.
+It was awkward but I make it work on my kids’ terms.
 And there’s the rub isn’t it?
 THEIR terms.
 We run a baby-led household and then question why there’s so little me/we-time.

-If you’re like me, sore from the catapult and touched-the-&$%^!-out, let me salute you (and by you I mean your children of course) because I know you need it: Your kids have never known an ear infection.
+If you’re like me, sore from the catapult and touched-out, let me salute you because I know you need it: Your kids have never known an ear infection.
 Your child is sensitive and empathetic.
 Your toddler will potty train when he is ready.
 Your baby has never known the pain of weaning because you are the only thing upon which she depends and you are not going anywhere.
 You are their constant.
 You are adored.
 You are necessary.
 Your whole life is your children.
 Your whole body is your children’s.
-Some tell me it won’t last forever; I can only tell you that when I stopped getting manicures I didn’t have to give up the butterflies.
-Salvation is better when full.
+Some tell me it won’t last forever; I can only tell you that when I stopped getting manicures, I didn’t have to give up the butterflies.

 Peace, patience and all praise to you from the playroom floor.